How to Ask Your Boss for a Promotion

 Before scheduling a formal meeting where you pitch your idea for a promotion, it may be useful to informally talk to your manager about it.

-If your company culture and relationship with your manager allow it, you can bring up the subject of promotion in an informal setting.
-For example, start the conversation by asking your manager about the growth opportunities for your position while chatting in the office.
-Or, you can suggest taking on coaching responsibilities when a new team member joins the team.
+For example, you can start the conversation by asking your manager about the growth opportunities for your position while chatting in the office.
+Or, you can suggest increased responsibilities, such as coaching new team members when they join the team.

 Tip #4: Choose the right time to ask